The fourth and final leg of the Home Nations Series on the WST this season is once again staged in Llandudno.

 It forms the first part of the Home Nations Series, which includes the Northern Ireland Open, the Scottish Open and the English Open, while it is also the eighth and final event of the European Series.

-The Welsh Open will be held at the Venue Cymru in Llandudno for the first time and it will also be the first time the tournament will take place outside either Cardiff or Newport.
+The Welsh Open will be held at the Venue Cymru in Llandudno for the second time and it will also be only the second-time ever that the tournament will take place outside either Cardiff or Newport.

 Previous venues have been the Newport Centre, Cardiff International Arena, Welsh Institute of Sport, Celtic Manor and the International Convention Centre.

-Ronnie O’Sullivan, 4/1 To Win Outright the World Championship, comes next in the list with four victories, but he has not won the Welsh Open since 2016 when he saw off Neil Robertson 9-5.
+Ronnie O’Sullivan, 4/1 To Win Outright the World Championship, comes next in the list with four victories, but he has not won the Welsh Open since 2016 when he saw off 9-5.

 Stephen Hendry was the first winner of the Welsh Open in 1992 and he is the only other player to have won the tournament more than twice.

-Mark Williams, 16/1 To Win Outright the World Championship, is the only Welsh winner of the tournament to date and Joe Perry is the defending champion after he beat Judd Trump 9-5 last year.
+, 16/1 To Win Outright the World Championship, is the only Welsh winner of the tournament to date and experienced professional Robert Milkins is the defending champion after his shock success last season.